-Abdalraouf Hassana and Ausif Mahmood at the University of Bridgeport have done research on Deep Learning for Sentence Classification.
+Abdalraouf Hassana and Ausif Mahmood at the University of Bridgeport have performed research on Deep Learning for Sentence Classification [10].
 The paper observed that most of the machine learning algorithms require input to be denoted as a fixed-length feature like “bag of words”.
 They ignore the semantics of word and loss ordering of words.
 Long Short-Term Memory (LSTM) is used over a pre-trained word vector to capture semantic and syntactic information.
 In the process of trying to predict whether a question is insincere, they used pre-trained word vector, which was trained on 100 billion words of Google News.
 The use of a pre-trained word vector offers several advantages.
 A similar word is clustered together.
 LSTM is used to avoid the problem of vanishing gradient.
 In their experiment, they used two datasets for sentiment analysis: Stanford Large Movie Review Dataset IMDB and Stanford Sentiment Treebank (SSTB).
 The training was done through stochastic gradient descent over shuffled minibatches.
 The size of the hidden state was to be 128 and the mini-batch size was 64.
 Dropout was set to 0.5 and 10% of the training data was taken for validation.
-Their model provides a 14.3% error rate for SSTB and an 11.3% error rate for IMDB [10].
+Their model provides a 14.3% error rate for SSTB and an 11.3% error rate for IMDB.

-Ashwin Dhakal and his co-authors, in their paper - Exploring Deep Learning in Semantic Question Matching has implemented Artificial Neural Network approach to predict the semantic coincidence between the question pairs, extracting highly dominant features and hence, determining the probability of question being duplicate in Quora.
-In their research work, the words and phrases are mapped into vectors of real numbers followed by feature engineering, which includes NLTK mathematics, Fuzzywuzzy features, and Word mover distances combined with vector distances [11].
+Ashwin Dhakal and his co-authors, in their paper [11] - Exploring Deep Learning in Semantic Question Matching have implemented Artificial Neural Network approach to predict the semantic coincidence between the question pairs, extracting highly dominant features and hence, determining the probability of question being duplicate in Quora.
+In their research work, the words and phrases are mapped into vectors of real numbers followed by feature engineering, which includes NLTK mathematics, Fuzzywuzzy features, and Word mover distances combined with vector distances.

-Prudhvi Raj, Dachapally and Srikanth Ramanam presented the paper entitled In-Depth Question Classification Using Convolutional Neural Network.
-According to their paper typically CNN is used for image classification.
+Prudhvi Raj, Dachapally and Srikanth Ramanam presented the paper titled In-Depth Question Classification Using Convolutional Neural Network.
+According to their paper, typically CNN is used for image classification.
 CNN for NLP is not used often and is completely intuitive.
 They used two-tier CNN that classifies questions into their main and subcategories.
-The architecture consists of one Convolutional layer that learns several filters for given heights (Bi-grams to Pent-grams), after that 2-max-pooling layer that accumulates more information from the convolution layer.
+The architecture consists of one Convolutional layer that learns several filters for given heights (Bi-grams to Pent-grams), followed by a 2-max-pooling layer that accumulates more information from the convolution layer.
 All the max pooled layers were merged to form a 2-fully connected layer with node 128 and 64.
-The data used for training was the question classification dataset by the University of Illinois, Urbana Champaign.
-While testing their model, it was found that 90.43% main category accuracy and 76.52% subcategory accuracy for the Quora dataset which was manually collected.
-For TREC 93.4% was the main category accuracy and 87.4% subcategory accuracy [12].
+The question classification dataset by the University of Illinois, Urbana Champaign was used to train the model.
+The team utilized two datasets to test their model; The TREC dataset, also from UIUC, and a manually developed dataset sourced from Quora.
+Test results showed a 90.43% main category accuracy and 76.52% subcategory accuracy for the Quora dataset.
+For TREC, main category accuracy was 93.4% and subcategory accuracy returned 87.4% [12].